KrissieKatt/Login-Forum-GC/README.md

 - **HTML**: For structuring the forum layout.
 - **CSS**: For styling the forum and making it visually appealing.
-- **JavaScript**: For handling form validation and user interaction.

 ## Project Structure